Awards & Honors

-- 2005 - Kirk Lohmueller, will enter the Ph.D. program in Genetics and Development at Cornell University to study population genetics
+- 2005 - Kirk Lohmueller, entered the Ph.D. program in Genetics and Development at Cornell University to study population genetics

-- 2005 - Victoria Rafalski, entered the Ph.D. program in Neuroscience at Stanford University (additionally, she has been awarded a prestigious Endowed University Fellowship)
+- 2005 - Victoria Rafalski, entered the Ph.D. program in Neuroscience at Stanford University (she was also awarded the prestigious Endowed University Fellowship)

 - 1999 - Michael Do, entered the Ph.D. program in Neuroscience at Harvard University

 Undergraduate Research Fellowships and Awards